History of art: Gothic

 Gothic art developed in Northern France out of Romanesque in the 12th century AD, and led by the concurrent development of Gothic architecture.
 It spread to all of Western Europe, and much of Southern and Central Europe, never quite effacing more classical styles in Italy.
 In the late 14th century, the sophisticated court style of International Gothic developed, which continued to evolve until the late 15th century.

+Brick Gothic was a specific style of Gothic architecture common in Northeast and Central Europe especially in the regions in and around the Baltic Sea, which do not have resources of standing rock.
+The buildings are essentially built using bricks.

 The imposing Gothic cathedrals, with their sculptural programmes and stained glass windows, epitomize the Gothic style.
 It differs from Romanesque through its rib-shaped vaults, and the use of ogives.
 Instead of the thick Romanesque walls, Gothic buildings are thin and tall.
 Spiral stairs in towers are specific to Gothic architecture.

 Gothic painting, much of it executed in tempera and, later, oils on panel, as well as fresco, and with an increasingly broad palette of secondary colours, is generally seen as more 'naturalistic' than Romanesque.
 The humanity of religious narrative was highlighted, and the emotional state of the characters individualized.
 The increased urbanity of the medieval economy and the rise of the clerical and lay patron saw a change in the nature of the art market, which can be seen in developments in Gothic manuscript illumination.
 Workshops employed specialists for different elements of the page, such as figures or marginal vine motifs.